- Exam Accommodations

 - SUNY ESF Office of Student Wellness and Support http://www.esf.edu/students/wellness/default.htm

 The provision of exam accommodations is an interactive process involving the student, the Office of Disability Services (ODS) Counselor, Faculty, and when necessary, the ODS Service Coordinator for Exam Administration.
 Exam accommodations may include a reader, scribe, adaptive technology, quiet testing location, time extension, or other necessary adjustments.
 Students in need of accommodation(s) for exams will receive an Accommodation Authorization Letter from their ODS Counselor and will be advised to discuss their specific needs with their faculty.
-Many faculty provide accommodations for exams, however, if an exam is to be administered in the Office of Disability Services, the student and Faculty member will be asked to complete an ODS Exam Administration Request Form.
+Many faculty provide accommodations for exams, however, if an exam is to be administered in the Office of Disability Services, the student will need to complete a testing sign-up sheet and the Faculty member will be asked to complete an Exam form or supply the necessary information in a list format.
 Because exam administration through ODS requires advance planning, it is important that students meet with the ODS Service Coordinator for Exam Administration as early in the semester as possible.
 Students who plan to use this service will be instructed by the Service Coordinator on the procedures for taking an exam in the Office of Disability Services.

 The provision of note-taking accommodations is an interactive process involving the student, the Office of Disability Services (ODS) Counselor, Service Coordinator for Note-taking Assistance, and faculty.
 Many professors at SU provide copies of their lecture notes and power point presentations on-line.
 When necessary, the ODS Service Coordinator will work together with a student and the instructor to make arrangements for class notes.
 Students in need of this accommodation must contact the ODS Service Coordinator, submit a Note-taking Request Form, and become oriented to the procedures for accessing the requested notes.
 Students will need to bring a copy of their course syllabus and class schedule to this meeting.
 Because this service requires advanced planning, it is important that students begin the process for a request as early as possible.
 The ODS Service Coordinator for Note-taking Services will provide each student with an Orientation to the procedures for accessing this on-line service, answer any ongoing questions, and provide support as needed.
 For more information: Coordinator for Note-taking Services Phone: 315-443-4498